-Citco Bank Canada was incorporated September 2, 2008 and commenced operations on June 10, 2009 when it received approval from the OSFI.
+CBCA was incorporated on September 2, 2008, and commenced operations on June 10, 2009, when it received approval from OSFI.
 The Bank is licensed to operate in Canada as a foreign bank subsidiary under the Bank Act.
-The regulatory authority of Citco Bank Canada is OSFI.
+The regulatory authority of CBCA is OSFI.

-Citco Bank Canada provides a full range of banking services for institutional (professional) clients, like hedge funds and funds of hedge funds, to manage their banking needs.
+CBCA provides a full range of banking services for institutional (professional) clients, like hedge funds and funds of hedge funds, to manage their banking needs.
 This includes, but is not limited to, performing deposit services, wire transfers, foreign exchange services and collateralized lending.

-Citco Bank Canada also specializes in custody activities for hedge fund investors by providing access to the best of breed processes and technology that have set industry standards.
-Citco Bank Canada provides the necessary infrastructure to investment managers to handle the administrative side of trading in underlying hedge funds.
+Additionally, CBCA specializes in custody activities for hedge fund investors by providing access to the best of breed processes and technology that have set industry standards.
+CBCA provides the necessary infrastructure to investment managers to handle the administrative side of trading in underlying hedge funds.
 The custody solutions allow clients to completely outsource, in an automated and controlled manner, their underlying investments in hedge funds.
 Utilizing CitcoFundsNet, the electronic custody platform, clients can access the funds universe via online real-time global funds platform.